 “The club which will be opened sometime next month is the only one of its kind in the north of England.
 There is nothing to compare with it near London.”
 Mr Santos Casini, Sheffield Independent, 8 March 1935.

 Firbeck Hall will forever be remembered for the celebrated period between 1935 and 1939.
 Although Cyril Nicholson had bought the estate he had secretly been making plans with two business associates.
 These were Lord Feilding, eldest son of the 9th Earl of Denbigh, and Mr Santos Casani, a famous dancer of the Casani Club in London.
 Between them they turned the old family house into the Firbeck Hall Club.
 The hall retained its outward appearance but its old interiors were, by modern standards, inexplicably destroyed.
 The old panelled walls gave way to brightly covered walls and the interior rooms were covered almost entirely with mirrors.
-The fashionable art deco style was created by Robert Hawkwell of the Sheffield architect firm of Hadfield Hawkwell Davidson.
+The fashionable art deco style was created by Robert Cawkwell of the Sheffield architect firm of Hadfield Cawkwell Davidson.
 The total cost was £80,000 with actual alterations alone to the building costing £45,000.
 With the fire damage it took almost a year to complete.

 The inside was a triumph, winning acclaim from specialist journals including Architecture Illustrated, which published pictures of the hall’s la mode zebra prints, sweeping plaster work and streamlined ocean liner-esque fittings.